This special small group tour includes entry to Highclere Castle.

 Visit the filming sites associated with Downton Abbey in the morning, and enjoy a full afternoon in Highclere Castle, the Grantham family home in the series.

-April/May 2017 - We do have availability on our coach day trip in this period if you would like to travel Spring 2017.
+Summer 2017 - We also have availability on our coach day trip in this period if you would like to travel and your date is not available on our small group tour.
 For further details please click on link https://www.internationalfriends.co.uk/downton-abbey-filming-locations-and-highclere-castle.html

 Depart London and drive away from the city to the delightful Oxfordshire Cotswolds to see key filming sites of Downton Abbey.
 Our first stop is a visit to Yew Tree Farm (Cogges Manor Farm), home of the Downton Abbey tenant farmers.
 After a tea/coffee break in the delightfully refurbished rustic cow shed Café at Cogges, we take a tour and learn of the relationship between the tenant farmers and landowners, showing the sites used in filming.